Heavy Cream 101: Nutrition Facts and Health Effects

 To make this recipe, start by lightly frying the mushrooms, onion and garlic cloves in butter.

-Once the vegetables start to soften, add the heavy cream, chicken broth, salt and pepper.
+Once the vegetables soften, add the heavy cream, chicken broth, salt, and pepper.

-Bring to a boil and then reduce the heat and simmer on low heat for 1 hour.
+Bring to a boil, reduce the heat, and simmer on low heat for 1 hour.

 2. Strawberries and Cream

-Strawberries and heavy cream are one of the best food pairings you can make; they just work, which is why everyone loves them.
+Strawberries and heavy cream are one of the best food pairings you can make, and almost everybody loves them.

 For a tasty bowl, the following ingredients work well;